librecaptcha/lc-core/README.md

 # LibreCaptcha
 LibreCaptcha is a framework that allows developers to create their own [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA)s.
-It allows developers to easily create new types of CAPTCHAs by defining a structure for them.
-Mundane details are handled by the framework itself.
-Details such as:
+The framework defines the API for a CAPTCHA generator and takes care of mundane details such as:
+  * An HTTP interface for serving CAPTCHAs
-  * Background workers to render CAPTCHAs and to store them in a database
+  * Background workers to pre-compute CAPTCHAs and to store them in a database
-  * Providing an HTTP interface for serving CAPTCHAs
   * Managing secrets for the CAPTCHAs (tokens, expected answers, etc)
   * Safe re-impressions of CAPTCHA images (by creating unique tokens for every impression)
+  * Garbage collection of stale CAPTCHAs
-  * Sandboxed plugin architecture (To be done)
+  * Sandboxed plugin architecture (TBD)

-Some sample CAPTCHA generators are included in the distribution.
+Some sample CAPTCHA generators are included in the distribution (see below).
 We will continue adding more samples to the list.
 For quick deployments the samples themselves might be sufficient.
-Projects with more resources could create their own CAPTCHAs and use the samples as inspiration.
+Projects with more resources might want create their own CAPTCHAs and use the samples as inspiration.
+See the [CAPTCHA creation guide](https://github.com/librecaptcha/lc-core/wiki/Creating-your-own-CAPTCHA-provider).

 ## Quick start with Docker
 Using `docker-compose`: